 For your protection, make sure to confirm that the organization or an outside site adheres to the following privacy and security measures:

 • Look for an IRB (Institutional Review Board) that ensures ethical compliance on how your data is used.

 • The option to delete your data at any time.
-Be aware that some sites you might upload your raw data to, have no options for deleting or removing your raw data.
+Be aware that some sites you might upload your raw data to, have no options for deleting or removing your DNA Data.

 • Has a secure website that's login/password protected and utilizes SSL encryption.

-If you'd like to download a copy of your raw DNA data, here are the steps to follow once you are on the AncestryDNA® site:
+If you'd like to download a copy of your DNA Data, here are the steps to follow once you are on the AncestryDNA® site:

-1. From the AncestryDNA® status page click the link 'manage test settings'.
+1. From the AncestryDNA® status page click the link 'Settings'.

 3. Enter your password.
 This will trigger an email that will be sent to your email account on file, which will include a link to confirm download of the DNA data.